-If you’re looking to utilize a professional staffing agency to fill your organization’s direct hire positions, there are numerous factors to consider.
+If you’re looking to utilize a professional staffing agency or a headhunter to fill your organization’s direct hire positions, there are numerous factors to consider.
 You’ve probably already thought about your hiring needs, future goals, timelines, and budget — but what you may not have asked yourself is: “What should I be looking for in a staffing agency direct hire agreement?”

 Knowing what to keep an eye out for in a direct hire staffing agreement is incredibly important.
 It should outline clear expectations for the professional relationship to give both parties peace of mind that they will be met.
 A high-quality, comprehensive direct hire contract keeps you and your recruiting agency partner aligned and moving forward — which is why we’ve outlined some of the basics of direct hire staffing agreements and some tips for what you should look for in yours.